vsilaev/tascalate-concurrent/README.md

 }
 ```

 It's up to library user to select how often to check the flag: there are always trade-offs between overhead for regular execution time (when execution is not cancelled) and the delay before thread react on cancellation.
-In the example above the check may be moved from inner loop to the outer loop - this will speed-up normal execution path but the code will react on cancellation with delay.
+In the example above the check may be moved from the inner loop to the outer loop - this will speed-up normal execution path but the code will react on the cancellation with delay.

-Some API provides good built-in points for checks of early exits, the good example is [java.nio.file.FileVisitor](https://docs.oracle.com/javase/7/docs/api/java/nio/file/FileVisitor.html) + [java.nio.file.Files walkFileTree](https://docs.oracle.com/javase/7/docs/api/java/nio/file/Files.html#walkFileTree(java.nio.file.Path,%20java.nio.file.FileVisitor).
+Some API provides good built-in points to check for early exit, the good example is [java.nio.file.FileVisitor](https://docs.oracle.com/javase/7/docs/api/java/nio/file/FileVisitor.html) + [java.nio.file.Files walkFileTree](https://docs.oracle.com/javase/7/docs/api/java/nio/file/Files.html#walkFileTree(java.nio.file.Path,%20java.nio.file.FileVisitor).
 Here you can just put checks in `previsitDirectory` / `visitFile`:

 ```java
 @Test